 There are four overdrive options: Off, Slow, Normal, and Fast.

-Even at the ‘Normal’ setting, the pixel transition time is quick enough to keep up with the 240Hz refresh rate and it doesn’t introduce overshoot which is why recommend using this option instead of ‘Fast’.
+Using the ‘Normal’ setting, the pixel transition time is quick enough to keep up with the 240Hz refresh rate, and it doesn’t introduce overshoot, which is why we recommend using this option instead of ‘Fast.’

-The LG 27GK750F input lag performance is top-notch as there is only ~8ms of delay which is imperceptible even by high-end professional gamers.
+The LG 27GK750F input lag performance is top-notch as there are only ~3ms of delay, which is imperceptible even by high-end professional gamers.

 While the jump from 144Hz to 240Hz isn’t as noticeable as going from 60Hz to 144Hz, it’s definitely impactful – given that your GPU/CPU can output adequately high frame rates.